Public Protection Committee

-2.1 oversee compliance with the Council’s duties relating to resilience and local emergencies; this includes reviewing staffing arrangements for incident management as well as the system for incident management;
+2.1 monitor compliance with the Council’s duties relating to resilience and local emergencies; this includes reviewing staffing arrangements and systems for incident management

-2.2 oversee compliance with the council’s duties relating to the provision of a city mortuary, and its adequacy for supporting the needs of mass fatalities;
+2.2 monitor compliance with the Council’s duties relating to the provision of a city mortuary, and its adequacy for supporting the needs of mass fatalities;

-2.3 ensure that services maintain and review Business Continuity Plans in accordance with the priorities allocated to them;
+2.3 receive assurance that services are maintaining and reviewing Business Continuity Plans in accordance with the priorities allocated to them;

-2.4 consider relevant local, regional and national lessons learnt reports and recommendations and monitor their implementation; and
+2.4 receive relevant local, regional and national lessons learnt reports and recommendations in respect of emergency planning matters and monitor their implementation; and

 3. Protective Services